François Denhaut: 1912 modifications

 Denhaut, with the advice of Robert Duhamel, decided to rebuild the aircraft, making the necessary modifications to the first design model.
 He changed the hull to be rectangular in shape, because it had previously been very slender, and had tended to dip into the water.
 He also made slight modifications to the position of the undercarriage.

-He tested the modified design on a stretch of water behind Port Aviation, where he had first tested the older model.
-After this test, the wheels were, temporarily, replaced with water floats.
+He tested the modified design on the Grand Etang (Great Pond), a stretch of water in the eastern corner of Port-Aviation (often called "Juvisy Airfield") at Viry-Châtillon, where he had first tested the older model.
+After this test, the wheels were replaced temporarily with water floats.

-On 13 April 1912, slightly over a month since the initial test of the first design, Denhaut's craft flew from Juvisy airfield, and landed on muddy ground close to the River Seine.
+On 13 April 1912, slightly over a month since the initial test of the first design, Denhaut's craft flew from Port-Aviation and landed on muddy ground close to the Seine.
 The aircraft was pushed into the water where it took off and alighted seven or eight times.
-Denhaut then returned to the bank of the River Seine.
+Denhaut then returned to the bank of the Seine.
 Denhaut's second model had succeeded in becoming the world's first flying boat.
 Many later designs for flying boats can be seen to be very clearly based upon Denhaut's design.